varvet/pundit/CONTRIBUTING.md

 - **Document any change in behaviour**.
 Make sure the README and any other relevant documentation are kept up-to-date.

 - **Create topic branches**.
-Please don't ask us to pull from your master branch.
+Please don't ask us to pull from your main branch.

 - **One pull request per feature**.
 If you want to do more than one thing, send multiple pull requests.